What are your goals?

 Writing SMART goals is a great way to stay motivated and achieve your short and long-term goals.

 Now that you know what a SMART goal is, increase your chance of reaching your goals by writing 1-3 SMART goals.
-If one of your goals is to watch 5 TED Talks per week, you can get started right now.
+If one of your goals is to watch 5 TED Talks per week, you can get started right now with Derek Sivers’ TED talk: Keep your goals to yourself.
 As we like to say in English to encourage people to take action immediately:

 There’s no time like the present!